 I’d leave if I could find a way out of this dump.
 But what’s the point?
 Would I find myself in a better place?
 I gave up that hope long ago.

 Sitting on the fake marble floor, legs outstretched, is a homeless person, given up: could be me.
 A crushed can of Coke lies nearby.
 Flies buzz over the sticky mess; some struggle: trapped and dying.
 The person watches.
-Television for the destitute.
+Entertainment for the destitute.

 I’m walking.
 I don’t know why.
 I see a booth with a pointed roof, a narrow tent of purple and black fake velvet.
 There’s no sign, banner, advertisement, nothing near it except a swingboard from which an oversized Tarot card hangs.
 Silent, motionless.
 Emphatic.